b-t-k/b-t-k.github.io/a-guide/part-1.md

 And, in case you haven’t figured it out, editing text is a large part of what making an ebook is about.
 And editing text means exactly that: you will be editing raw text.
 Not rich text with bolds and italics and definitely not word processor text with all sorts of hidden code.
 Raw [ASCII](https://en.wikipedia.org/wiki/ASCII) text.

-The advantage of BBEdit (or other code/xml editors) is that it allows you to work more efficiently — you can do things like open entire folders in one window, do regex-based search-and-replaces across the entire project, or  see hidden characters like spaces and tabs (very important that last one).
-It’s a tool mostly designed to doing exactly this job so why not use something that will bring added functionality the process?
-I use the free version—there is very little reason to upgrade to the paid one.
+The advantage of BBEdit (or other code/xml editors) is that it allows you to work more efficiently — you can do things like open entire folders in one window, do regex-based search-and-replaces across the entire project or see hidden characters like spaces and tabs (very important that last one).
+It’s a tool mostly designed to doing exactly this job — so why not use something that will bring added functionality the process?
+I use the free version—there is very little reason to upgrade to the paid one. (**Note**: since originally writing the last sentence I have broken down and bought the paid version.
+While it provides some cool features it is not really helpful in working on a Standard ebook project.)

 ### Github Desktop
 As I mentioned above, you will have to use Github.
 Access to Github is usually managed by “real” coders using the command line.
 It is one of the more arcane processes when working on a SE project — frankly it almost made me give up when I first started.
 Thankfully I found [Github Desktop](https://desktop.github.com/) which is a GUI interface, which brought most of the process back to the click-my-mouse world and that made my life a lot easier.